dataannie/pbi-end-to-end-analytics/README.md

 Welcome to the "End to End Analytics - Power BI Foundations" workshop.
 This course is tailored to equip you with the essential skills and knowledge to leverage Power BI, a leading tool in data analytics.
 Our goal is to guide you through the process of transforming raw data into meaningful insights that can significantly impact your organisation's decision-making.

+This workshop can be delivered virtually or in person by [Annie Leung](linkedin.com/in/annieleung) and [Minh Pham](linkedin.com/in/phamminh).

+If you are interested in booking this workshop or other similar workshops, please visit [Actionable Data Analytics](https://actionabledataanalytics.com/)

 ## About This Workshop

 In this repository, you will find a comprehensive set of materials designed to offer both theoretical knowledge and hands-on experience.
 We aim to provide a balanced learning journey, covering fundamental concepts and practical application through a series of structured exercises.